Kim Zolciak’s Daughter Ariana Biermann Stuns In A Black Bikini In New Photo

 Her co-ordinated bikini look was made up of a plain black string triangle top with thin ties that stretched around her back and over her shoulders to give fans a good look at her all-over tan.

 She paired that with bikini bottoms that left equally little to the imagination.
-Making sure things were matching, she wore plain black bottoms which also had a thin strap, this time stretching over both of her hips.
-They showed off her long pins while she sat cross-legged as the thin strings were pulled up pretty high at the hips.
+Making sure things were matching, she wore plain black bottoms which also had thin straps that were pulled up pretty high.
+They showed off her long pins and curvy hips.

 Ariana — who previously wowed in a rainbow bikini during a vacation last year — placed her hands on her knees and put her very long, manicured nails on display as she enjoyed a little time outdoors.
 The photo was seemingly taken in her own garden amid the outbreak that has millions of people across the globe staying at home.